ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 18. In Act 2, clerics gain another AOE healing effect.
 19. In Act 3, paladins are more resilient with their saving throws and put out better healing.
 20. In Act 3, rangers and rogues wielding only 1 weapon get a better duelling ability.
+21. The 2 mindflayers added by EO and the 3 Intellect Devourers in the illithid crash are all nerfed, with less HP and big weaknesses.

 ### Other Changes